On Antonia Pozzi

 In her poems and letters, Pozzi is a representative woman of her era.
 She wants to be a good daughter and granddaughter, and she dreams of becoming a mother, yet, as she has a vital attachment to her art as well, she is in conflict.
 The state of the world and growing fascism, coupled with her intense emotions, lead her at times to consider herself mentally ill, and she leans toward her poetry first as a “way to truth” and then, throughout her life, in complex ways, varying between worrying that poetry is an “escape” and holding it up as an ideal.2

 In Pozzi we see an essential early to mid-20th–century female experience similar to that with which we associate poet Sylvia Plath: recognizing that her gender poses challenges to her goals, a woman navigates the path between achievement and resignation.

 Consider this excerpt from a letter written in 1930 to Antonio Maria Cervi:

 È terribile essere una donna, ed avere diciassette anni.
 Dentro non si ha che un pazzo desiderio di donarsi.
 Ha ragione lei di dire che le donne non valgono niente.
 Noi vediamo prima, ma i nostri occhi si chiudono anche prima.
 Scorgiamo le vette, ma, se qualcuna vi arriva, è perché ha in sé molto di virile.3 (It’s terrible to be a woman and to be seventeen.
 Inside there is only a crazy desire to give.
 You are right to say that women are worth nothing.
 We see first, but our eyes are closed even before.
-We glimpse the peaks, but if someone gets there, it’s because he has manhood.)
+We glimpse the peaks, but if someone gets there, it’s because she has a great deal of virility.)

 Sylvia Plath echoes this perspective in her journals two decades later: